-Student Book Part A Skill Builders Part A Student Book Part B Skill Builders Part B 2 Understand that a two-dimensional figure is congruent to another if the second can be obtained from the first by a sequence of rotations, reflections, and translations; given two congruent figures, describe a sequence that exhibits the congruence between them.
-51 32-1, 32-2 3 Describe the effect of dilations, translations, rotations, and reflections on two-dimensional figures using coordinates.
-52 32-4 4 Understand that a two-dimensional figure is similar to another if the second can be obtained from the first by a sequence of rotations, reflections, translations, and dilations; given two similar two-dimensional figures, describe a sequence that exhibits the similarity between them.
-49 32-3, 32-5, 46-2 5 Use informal arguments to establish facts about the angle sum and exterior angle of triangles, about the angles created when parallel lines are cut by a transversal, and the angle-angle criterion for similarity of triangles.
+Student Book Part A Skill Builders Part A Student Book Part B Skill Builders Part B 4 Demonstrate that a two-dimensional figure is similar to another if the second can be obtained from the first by a sequence of rotations, reflections, translations, and dilations; given two similar two-dimensional figures, describe a sequence that exhibits the similarity between them.
+49, 52 32-3 5 Use informal arguments to establish facts about the angle sum and exterior angle of triangles, about the angles created when parallel lines are cut by a transversal, and the angle-angle criterion for similarity of triangles.
 For example, arrange three copies of the same triangle so that the sum of the three angles appears to form a line, and give an argument in terms of transversals why this is so.
-36, 37 33-1, 33-2, 33-3, 33-4 Understand and apply the Pythagorean Theorem 6 Explain a proof of the Pythagorean Theorem and its converse.
+35-37 33-1 to 33-3 8.G.B.
+Geometry: Understand and apply the Pythagorean Theorem.
+6 Explain a proof of the Pythagorean Theorem and its converse.
 79 56-1 7 Apply the Pythagorean Theorem to determine unknown side lengths in right triangles in real-world and mathematical problems in two and three dimensions.
-79, 80 56-1, 56-3 8 Apply the Pythagorean Theorem to find the distance between two points in a coordinate system.
-81 56-2 Solve real-world and mathematical problems involving volume of cylinders, cones, and spheres.
-9 Know the formulas for the volumes of cones, cylinders, and spheres and use them to solve real-world and mathematical problems.
-45, 46 39-1, 40-1, 40-2, 41-1 to 41-4 8.SP STATISTICS AND PROBABILITY Investigate patterns of association in bivariate data.
-1 Construct and interpret scatter plots for bivariate measurement data to investigate patterns of association between two quantities.
-Describe patterns such as clustering, outliers, positive or negative association, linear association, and nonlinear association.
-94, 95, 96 60-1, 60-2 2 Know that straight lines are widely used to model relationships between two quantitative variables.
-For scatter plots that suggest a linear association, informally fit a straight line, and informally assess the model fit by judging the closeness of the data points to the line.
-96 60-2
+79, 80 56-1 8 Apply the Pythagorean Theorem to find the distance between two points in a coordinate system.
+81 56-2 8.G.C.
+Geometry: Solve real-world and mathematical problems involving volume of cylinders, cones, and spheres.
+9 State the formulas for the volumes of cones, cylinders, and spheres and use them to solve real-world and mathematical problems.
+45, 46 41-1, 41- 3, 41-4